rabyj/EpiClass/README.md

-# epi_ml
+# EpiLaP - Epigenomic Label Predictor

-Use machine learning on epigenomic data
+Use machine learning on epigenomic data.

 See `input-format` folder for examples of mandatory files.

+To install in dev/editable mode:

+- Clone the git
+- Create a virtual environment, activate it
+- In the root directory (setup.py), run "`pip install -e .`"

 ~~~text
 usage: main.py [-h] [--offline] [--predict] [--model MODEL]